Bottcher unveils new lineup brimming with Olympic experience - TSN.ca

 Brendan Bottcher unveiled his new rink for the 2023 to 2026 Olympic quadrennial on Monday and it's one filled with Olympic experience.

-Joining Bottcher are second Brad Gallant, third Marc Kennedy and lead Ben Hebert.
+Joining Bottcher are second Brett Gallant, third Marc Kennedy and lead Ben Hebert.

 Some rumours are true...
 Excited to get to work!🥌👀— Team Bottcher Curling (@BottcherCurling) April 18, 2022